reignstudios/Reign-Unity-Plugin/README.md

 Reign Unity Plugin (Last Live Build was 75)
 ==================
-The "dev" branch is used for adding breaking changes, while "master" is to be considered the stable branch.
+The "dev" branch is used for adding breaking changes, while "master" is to be considered the stable or minor changes branch.

 The "Reign Unity Plugin(s)" are copyright and owned by Andrew D. Witte and Philip J. Witte.
 Please look at the licence for more info.